flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 ### INT/RAD

-Press-to-talk switch for boom mike or oxygen mask mike.
+Press-to-talk switch for boom mic or oxygen mask mic.

 !!! info ""
     Currently only available in the Development version of the aircraft.